OxygenCobalt/Auxio/.github/CONTRIBUTING.md

 - **Is it still relevant in the latest version?** Make sure to test it in the latest version.

 If you do make an issue, Make sure to provide:
-- A summary of what you were doing before the bug/crash
+- A description of the bug/crash
-- What do you did that caused the bug/crash
+- A summary of the steps to create the bug/crash
-- A trace/logcat if possible, the longer the better.
+- A stack trace/logcat if possible, the longer the better.

 If you have knowledge of Android/Kotlin in general, you could also go about fixing the bug yourself and opening a [Pull Request](https://github.com/OxygenCobalt/Auxio/pulls).